-Proposed bill cracking down on obscene materials in libraries
+Proposed bill to crack down on obscene libraries materials reassigned to new committee

 JONESBORO, Ark.
 (KAIT) - A bill in the Arkansas Senate would have an impact on libraries in the state.